artichaudhary0/interview/README.md

-# 📘 100+ HTML, CSS, JAVASCRIPT, MERN.
-Interview Questions and Answers
+# 📘 100+ HTML, CSS, JAVASCRIPT, MERN and SQL Interview Questions and Answers

 Welcome to the **Express.js Interview Questions Repository**!
 This repo is a collection of 100+ carefully curated questions and answers that cover essential concepts, coding practices, and advanced features of Express.js.
 Great for developers preparing for interviews, revising concepts, or teaching others.